altasoft/Choice/README.md

 ## Advanced Usage
 ### XML Serialization
-By default XmlSerialzier is created for all property types however, for enum types you can use Custom methods that will be used to serialize and deserialize xml
+By default XmlSerializer is created for all property types however, for enum types you can use Custom methods that will be used to serialize and deserialize xml
 ```csharp
 [Choice]
 public sealed partial class Authorisation1Choice